mahmudul-hasan-hridoy/react-nextjs-adsense/README.md

 # react-nextjs-adsense

-A flexible and easy-to-use AdSense component for React and Next.js applications.
+A React component for easy integration of Google AdSense in Next.js applications.

 ## Installation